CARPET LADY’S MANTLE

 – Beneficial to wildlife: Good source of pollen and nectar to bees, pollinators and butterflies over a long period.

-– Beware: Not recommended for use as a herbal medicine.
+– Beware: Not recommended today for use as a herbal medicine, even though it has a long history of use.

 – Deer & Rabbit resistant: Not attractive to rabbits and deer.